Real Madrid lose Hazard to yet another muscle injury

-Real Madrid have confirmed Eden Hazard has sustained yet another muscle injury.

-The Belgium star has damaged a rectus femoris muscle in his left leg, having reportedly failed to complete training on Wednesday.
+The Belgium star has damaged a rectus femoris muscle in his left leg, having reportedly failed to complete training.

 It was hoped the problem was simply muscle fatigue, but tests have shown the former Chelsea forward has a more serious injury.